By Santi — Head Van Engineer, 2025-12-04

 If you opt not to buy: how to sell your current RV — quick pointers for 'sell my motorhome' and 'sell rv' searches

-If the deal falls through and you need to sell your current RV, clean and document everything, gather service records, take high‑quality photos, and list on specialized marketplaces.
+If the deal falls through and you need to sell your current RV, clean and record all details, gather service records, take clear photos, and list on special sites.
 Highlight recent service and any upgrades to stand out in 'sell my motorhome' and 'sell rv' searches.
-A short anecdote: we once helped a seller recoup several hundred dollars more simply by organizing dated receipts and adding before/after photos of a recent suspension job.
+A short story: we once helped a seller get a few hundred dollars more simply by sorting dated receipts and adding before/after photos of a recent suspension job.

 Appendix — Sprinter‑specific technical notes